carlos-echeverria/phd-thesis/README.md

 the Institute for Mathematics of the Technishe Universität Berlin under the supervision of Prof. Dr. Jörg Liesen during the period from 2014 to 2020.
 The `MATLAB` code to reproduce all numerical experiments is also included in the repository.

-To compile pdf file use:
+To compile the pdf file use:
 ```
 > pdflatex dissertation.tex
 > bibtex dissertation'